Perspectives from NCATS Intramural Research Fellows

 Olive Jung

-Olive Jung is a predoctoral fellow in DPI’s Early Translation Branch, with a focus on advancing the search for therapies targeting central nervous disorders.
-As an M.D./Ph.D. candidate, she has worked at NCATS to develop 3-D models of the blood–brain barrier and the human lung to sharpen clinical predictability when promising drug compounds move from the laboratory into human trials.
-Intramural collaboration between NCATS and other NIH Institutes and Centers drew Olive to NCATS for her graduate research work.
+Olive Jung was a predoctoral fellow in DPI’s Early Translation Branch, with a focus on advancing the search for therapies targeting central nervous disorders.
+As an M.D./Ph.D. candidate, she worked at NCATS to develop 3-D models of the blood–brain barrier and the human lung to sharpen clinical predictability when promising drug compounds move from the laboratory into human trials.
+Intramural collaboration between NCATS and other NIH institutes and centers drew Olive to NCATS for her graduate research work.
 In this video, she explains how NCATS’ translational science training will help her bridge translational research and clinical practice later in her medical career.
-Learn more about the Graduate Partnerships Program.
+Learn more about the Graduate Partnerships Program

 Vukasin Jovanovic, Ph.D.